cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 export DAEMON_RESTART_AFTER_UPGRADE=true
 ```

-Create the cosmovisor genesis folder and copy the `v0.42` binary:
+Create the cosmovisor genesis folder and copy the `v0.42.6` binary:

 ```
 mkdir -p $DAEMON_HOME/cosmovisor/genesis/bin
 cp ./build/simd $DAEMON_HOME/cosmovisor/genesis/bin
 ```

-Now that `cosmovisor` and the genesis binary are ready, let's add the upgrade handler and set up the upgrade binary.
+Now that `cosmovisor` is installed and we have set up the genesis binary, let's add the upgrade handler and then set up the upgrade binary.

 ### Chain Upgrade